 Massa was sidelined for rest of the 2009 season after his terrifying encounter with a spring during qualifying for the Hungarian Grand Prix.
 He needed some reconstructive surgery but thankfully he was otherwise OK – though he wouldn’t be racing again until 2010.

 That left Ferrari needing someone to keep his seat warm for the remaining seven races and for a team as big as Ferrari, that naturally led to enormous levels of speculation.
 Michael Schumacher was first in line for the job and was keen to drive, but unfortunately he’d injured his neck in a superbike accident.
 Though he thought he’d healed enough, during a private test it became clear he couldn’t cope with the G-forces.
 As it turned out, we wouldn’t have to wait too much longer for a Schumacher comeback…

 So, instead of Schumacher, who would get the gig?
 Would Ferrari poach someone from another team?
 Perhaps a recently retired driver with tons of experience like David Coulthard would make a brief comeback, or maybe a young driver without a seat like Tonio Liuzzi would get a chance.

 In the end Ferrari went with neither of those options and instead opted to pick one of its own test drivers.
-A sensible choice you’d think, but it wasn’t Marc Gené (who’d successfully subbed for Williams in 2003 and 2004) who got the nod, it was 38-year-old Luca Badoer, someone who hadn’t competed in a Grand Prix since the previous century, and hadn’t driven an F1 car since the end of 2008!
+A sensible choice you’d think, but it wasn’t Marc Gené (who’d successfully subbed for Williams in 2003 and 2004) who got the nod, it was 38-year-old Luca Badoer, someone who hadn’t driven an F1 car since the end of 2008 and hadn’t competed in a grand prix since the previous century!

 Badoer was something of an unsung hero of the dominant Ferrari team of the early 2000s.
-Whilst Schumacher was taking all the glory on the track it was Badoer who spent hours and hours pounding around the Fiorano test track, covering thousands of miles and helping develop the cars.
+While Schumacher was taking all the glory on the track, Badoer spent hours and hours pounding around the Fiorano test track, covering thousands of miles and helping develop the cars, helping contribute to the team’s incredible success.